AdobeDocs/stock-api-docs/src/pages/getting-started/03-api-authentication.md

 ## Overview

-In the previous step, you registered your application on the [Adobe I/O Console](https://console.adobe.io).
+In the previous step, you registered your application on the [Adobe Developer Console](https://developer.adobe.com/console).
 Now you will take the credentials created for you, and use them to build proper headers.

 Note that these topics are explored in detail in each of these workflow guides, so only the summary of the process will be discussed here: